-We bought our first Airstream in 2005 after many years of hiking and backpacking in the Pacific Northwest rain, showers, and drizzle, and several long cross-country road trips where we worked on the road from a tent using a candle lantern, and internet via a tethered Palm Treo smart phone.
-One time we were visiting SF MOMA and saw one of those first little 16' Bambi CCDs and said "Hey!
-We could work from THAT."
-We went looking and ended up with the 22' International with the little desk in the back, but we spent so much time in that Airstream that we decided we could really use a few more feet and in 2010 we upgraded to a 27'FB International.
-We believe it's the perfect size for us, forever.
+Kevin and I bought our first Airstream in 2005 after many years of hiking and backpacking in the Pacific Northwest rain, showers, and drizzle, and several long cross-country road trips where we worked on the road from a tent using a candle lantern, with internet via a tethered Palm Treo smart phone.
+Once when we were in San Francisco for a conference, we visited the San Francisco Museum of Modern Art and saw one of those first little 16' Bambi CCDs with the interior designed by Christopher Deam and said "Hey!
+How about working in one of THOSE?"
+We started shopping for Airstreams and about a year later we decided on a 2005 22' International (the one with the little desk in the back, dinette/kitchen in the middle, and bed up front).
+Over the next five years, we spent enough time in that Airstream to know that we loved it, but could really use a few more feet.
+In 2010 we traded it in for a 27'FB International.
+We believe it's the perfect size and layout for us.

 I was born in Anchorage, Alaska.
-At age 5 I had my first serious road trip when my mom (at age 32) packed up my 2-year old brother, me, 3 standard poodles and 2 guinea pigs and drove the Alcan Highway in an old International pickup truck with a white and black camper shell (we called him Bumpin' George) through Alaska and Canada, and then all the way to Southern California.
+At age 5 I had my first serious road trip when my mom (at age 32) packed up my 2-year old brother, me, 3 standard poodles and 2 guinea pigs and drove the Alcan (Alaska-Canada) Highway in an old International pickup truck with a drop-in camper (we called him Bumpin' George) through Alaska and Canada, and then all the way to Southern California.
 Go mom!

 I was born in Texas, but I've worked hard to lose the accent.
 I lived there for about 30 years, moving to Portland in the late 1980s.
 I loved Portland and decided to settle in for the long haul.
 I have a degree in Electronic Engineering, and spent the first twenty years of my career working for big technology companies - mainly doing electronic design automation (EDA).
 In 2003, I started an online publication for electronic engineers (Electronic Engineering Journal), and that business continues today.